nobody1570/lclpy/README.md

 ### Installing

-After the prequisites have been properly installed, it's time to install locsearch.
+After the prequisites have been properly installed, it's time to install lclpy.
 Do not worry about dependencies and such, setuptools should take care of those.

 ```
-pip install locsearch
+pip install lclpy
 ```

 You can easily test if it's installed by using the [interactive interpreter](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode).